dtfialho/my-website/posts/en/next-13.md

 ```

 ## getServerSideProps
-Our way of creating SSR pages also changed, now it is the same way as the `getStaticProps` method.
-The only difference is that we need to pass `{ cache: "no-store" }` to our fetch.
+Our way of creating SSR pages also changed, now it is the same way as the <span>getStaticProps</span> method.
+The only difference is that we need to pass <span>{ cache: "no-store" }</span> to our fetch.

 Before: